SAP/code-snippet/README.md

 # Code Snippet Framework

-The Code Snippet framework for VSCode extensions enables VSCode extension developers to display a GUI form to end users and generate or edit source code snippets based on the end user's answers to those questions.
+The VSCode Code Snippet framework enables extension developers to display a GUI form to end users and generate or edit source code snippets based on the end user's answers to those questions.